-Technology has transformed business efficiency and customer experience – but it’s also transformed organised crime.
+Technology has transformed business efficiency and customer experience, but it’s also transformed organised crime.

-“Cyber criminals are early adopters of new technology, and they will use it to take advantage of you,” he said.
+Cyber criminals are early adopters of new technology and they’ll use it to take advantage of you.

 Phishing is the typical starting point for malware or business email compromise.
-It casts a wide net out, hoping to catch a few fish via generic emails from a ‘trusted provider’.
+It casts a wide net, hoping to catch a few victims via generic emails from a ‘trusted provider’.
+Phishing emails typically begin ‘Dear Customer’.

-“Phishing emails typically begin ‘Dear Customer’.
-But the next level, ‘spear phishing’ is more targeted,” explains Jonathan.
-“They already know your name and other details, and will use that to gain trust.”
+The next level, ‘Spear Phishing’, is more targeted.
+They already know your name and other details and will use that to gain trust.